Garrett-R/infections/README.md

     ./test.py

-NOTE: the script runs significantly faster with Pyhton 3, so if you have, please execute
+NOTE: the script runs significantly faster with Pyhton 3, so if you have it installed (as well as NumPy for Python 3), please execute

     python3 ./test.py

-instead (same goes for using ./run.py below).
+instead (same goes for using `./run.py` below).

 **Input**